In this tutorial today, I’m going to show you how to go about reducing or eliminating finger squeaks in acoustic guitar recordings.

 Use the above control in the EQ automation to pull down mid-high frequencies at the offending part.
 This is a bit tricky because Garageband’s interface for automating EQ and other dynamics plug-ins can be a bit of a challenge.

-In fact, I would be lying to you if I told you that I had mastered the automation controls in Garageband, because there are a lot of them, and it can be quite challenging.
+In fact, I would be lying to you if I told you that I had mastered the automation controls in Garageband, because there are a lot of them and it can be quite challenging, however, my EQ automation tutorial does cover a significant amount of ground.

 However, lucky for you, I pinpointed the automation control to use, so you don’t have to worry so much about finding the right one, as I had to do.
 Now that you have this point set up, essentially, you just want to follow the above steps as well, except for the Channel EQ automation instead.